crowdbotics/modules/modules/django-two-factor-authentication/django_two_factor_authentication/two_factor_authentication/README.md

 Django Two Factor Authentication module is a backend support for React Native 2FA Module, which will implement a two-factor authentication flow, which will prompt for username/email and password and then a time-based generated code.
 User is granted access to a application only after successfully presenting evidence to an authentication.

 ## Features
+1. User can enable 2FA service with email, phone number and google authenticator.
+2. User can disable 2FA service.
-1. Send the user a unique token via SMS text message, normally a 5-10 digit code.
+3. Send the user a unique token via SMS text message, normally a 5-10 digit code.
-2. Send token via email.
+4. Send token via email.
-3. Verify unique code sent to the user via SMS or Email.
+5. Verify unique code sent to the user via SMS or Email.

 ## Required Dependencies/Packages